viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 ## Understanding the code

+The `example_mlmodelservice_tflite` module, and the `MLModelService` modular resource it provides, extends the existing [ML model](/services/ml/) service to run any TensorFlow Lite model.
+The `example_audio_classification_client` inference client provides sample audio data and the `yamnet/classification` TensorFlow Lite model to the `MLModelService` modular resource and interprets the results it returns.

 All example code is provided in the Viam C++ SDK in the <file>src/viam/examples/</file> directory.

 The code in <file>src/viam/examples/mlmodel/example_audio_classification_client.cpp</file> is richly commented to explain each step it takes in generating and analyzing the data provided.